 You might feel like you’re ready to get rid of half your stuff, but one of the best ways to really get clear on what you want to keep is by having a life plan laid out.

 Doing a life plan brain dump is one of the best ways to get clear about the path you want for your life.
+In fact, I believe in this method so much, I created an entire spending plan, The Bucket List Budget, based on this concept.

 If you wrote down 7 countries you want to travel to, you can assume that travel is important.

 Now, as you start going through your things, keep your life plan in mind.
-If you come across a particular item that doesn’t serve you or your life plan, then set it aside to donate, sell or throw away.
+If you come across a particular item that doesn’t serve you or your life plan, then set it aside to donate, sell, or throw away.

 Alright, let’s start with the easy stuff, shall we?

 More than likely you have certain things in your home that you are just dying to get rid of.
 Start there!
+This can start the ball rolling, raise your vibration, and keep you motivated to keep on going!

 After you’ve cleared through the easy things, plan on getting rid of things you have more than one of.